Kaimana Regency: Religion

 The composition of the religious adherents in Kaimana Regency is quite diverse, namely Protestantism, Islam, Catholicism, Hinduism and Buddhism.
 The condition of harmony and tolerance between religious communities is running quite well.
 Based on data released by the Kaimana Regency Government in 2021, as of January 1, 2021, the majority of the population is Islam, which is 50.63% (generally consists of local coastal Papuans combined with migrants from outside Papua).
 Religious followers Christianity are also quite large, namely 49.32% where Protestants are 39.98% and Catholic 9.34% (basically Papuans).
 While adherents of religion Hindu 0.06%.

-Lengguru area

-Lengguru is well-preserved without land opened for plantation, logging or mining.
-This is in stark contrast to the other parts of Indonesia (especially the Indonesian Papua area which is not 100 percent preserved).

-In 2014 researchers revealed the level of biodiversity in the Lengguru area covering its coastal region and karsts.
-The expedition covered a range from 100 meters below sea level underwater up to 1,000 meters above sea level.
-Many species of flora and fauna were discovered, of which some are new species.